particle-iot/docs/src/content/reference/device-os/firmware.md

 If you are using private custom data it's recommended to begin it with two 0xff bytes, that way your data won't confuse apps that are scanning for company-specific custom data.

+The maximum custom data size is 26 bytes, including the company ID.
+Adding data that is too large will cause it to be omitted (not truncated).

 #### appendLocalName()